-The change proposed focuses on reducing inefficiencies in the management of Interreg programmes and in cooperation actions.
-The proposed actions are clustered under 3 categories:
+The change proposed focuses on reducing inefficiencies (mistakes, bottlenecks, obstacles) for the management of and participation in Interreg programmes and in cooperation actions.
+To contribute to this Interact has clustered proposed actions under 3 main categories:

-- Harmonisation of approaches, focusing on interpretation and harmonization of rules, information flows and procedures and on harmonisation of processes supporting cooperation actions referred in point [d (v), paragraph 3 of Article 17,CPR]. - Simplification of approaches, pursued in structures governing the programmes, in rules and procedures for programme and project management and information flows, and in processes supporting cooperation actions referred in point [d (v) paragraph 3 of Article 17, CPR). - Efficient programme management to support leaner management, clearer delineation of roles and responsibilities, better internal communication, and transparency of flows.
+- harmonization of approaches, where the focus is on interpretation and harmonization of rules, on harmonization of information flows and procedures related to the management of programmes and projects as well as to harmonisation of processes supporting cooperation actions referred in point [d (v) of paragraph 3 of Article 17 of CPR]. - simplification of approaches, where simplification is perused in structures governing the programmes, in rules and procedures for programme and project management, for information flows and processes supporting cooperation actions referred in point [d (v) of paragraph 3 of Article 17 of (new CPR)].

-These actions should alleviate historical bottlenecks and promote gains from optimizing the management of the programmes.
-Some will lead to budget savings, others to reduction of bureaucracy and will promote a shift from administration to quality.
-This requires long-term collaboration and effective engagement with the target groups.
-Under this perspective, the focus is not on the individual but on collaboration between programmes and specific programme management functions which will lead to a system change.
+• efficient programme management, where the actions support leaner management, clearer delineation of roles and responsibilities, better internal communication, and transparency of flows.

-The focus is on mobilizing and facilitating networks of experts who will engage practitioners, legislators and decision-makers alike in resolving the bottlenecks identified, for example by developing joint tools for programme and project management.
-In specific cases networks will be complemented by targeted events which target exchange, inspiration and dissemination of practice and tools as well as on-demand advisories for specific programmes which allow for targeted support on specific implementation issues.
+The actions identified should alleviate historical bottlenecks and promote gains from optimizing the management of the programmes.
+Some of the actions will lead to budget savings, others to reduction of bureaucracy and paperwork and will promote a shift from administration to quality.

-b) Strengthening the capacity to work in cooperation programmes and context
+Achieving the above requires long-term collaboration and effective engagement with the target groups.
+Under this perspective, the focus is not on the individual but on collaboration between programmes and specific programme management functions which will bring in effect a systems change.
+Thus the main focus is on mobilizing and facilitating networks of experts who will engage practitioners, legislators and decision-makers alike - to dedicate time and resources and with vested interest in resolving the bottlenecks identified.
+In specific cases networks will be complemented by targeted events which target exchange, inspiration and dissemination of practice as well as on-demand advisories for specific programmes which allow for targeted support on specific implementation issues.

-The change is about enabling actors involved in the management and implementation of Interreg programmes and cooperation actions to cooperate and to steer the programmes/actions and the human resources in an improved (or simply different) and more inspired/visionary ways.
+b) Strengthening the capacity of Interreg programmes and other cooperation actors to work in cooperation programmes and context

-To contribute to this, the proposed actions are clustered under 3 categories:
+The change proposed focuses on enabling actors involved in the management and implementation of Interreg programmes and cooperation actions to cooperate and to steer the programmes/actions and their human resources in an improved (or simply different) and more inspired/visionary ways.
+To contribute to this Interact has clustered proposed actions under 3 main categories:

-- Institutional knowledge and competence to support learning and development of those working in the Interreg programmes and in cooperation context at large.
-It is about developing the skills to better manage the implementation of programmes and projects and strengthening skills and expertise for new ways of managing cooperation between programmes/funding instruments. - Cooperation and coordination, to strengthen the skills for such among Interreg programme actors (including EGTC actors), those involved in the management and implementation of MRS/SBS and initiatives and support the knowledge and skills of programmes and stakeholders of the Investment for Growth and Jobs goal to engage in cooperation actions. - Innovative approaches, to support actions which promote innovative tools and methods in a cooperation context and for cooperation purposes.
+- Institutional knowledge and competence, where the focus is on promoting learning and development of those working in the Interreg programmes and in cooperation context at large.
+It is about developing the skills to better manage and implement programmes and steer projects and the skills and expertise for developing new ways for managing cooperation between the programmes/funding instruments. - Cooperation and coordination, where the focus is on strengthening the skills for such among programmes, strengthening the dialogue among Interreg actors, those involved in the management and implementation of MRS/SBS, and support for the knowledge and skills of programmes and stakeholders of the Investment for Growth and Jobs goal to engage in cooperation actions. - Innovative approaches, where the focus is on supporting actions which promote innovative tools, instrument approaches in cooperation context and for cooperation purposes.

-The actions take as a starting point building and strengthening the skills of the individual professionals who compose organisations.
-The focus is on development and empowerment of individuals to do their job better or work in a different way, use innovativeness and creativity not only in the context of Interreg but in other cooperation frameworks and actions as well.
+The actions identified take as a starting point the building and strengthening the skills of the individual professionals who compose organisations.
+The focus is on development and empowerment of individuals to do their job better or work in a different way/ embracing different concepts, use of innovativeness and creativity not only in the context of Interreg but in other cooperation frameworks and actions.
 By that, shifts in organizational/institutional culture are targeted as well.